A Time Clock That Works in the Bay

 Why ACCTimeTracker Is Best for Flat-Rate and Flag-Hour Shops

 This one was built by someone who lived the problem.
-ACCTimeTracker is made for automotive shops that pay on book time, and it tracks flat-rate versus flag hours natively, the way no general clock does.
-One thing to know up front: it's a per-tech logging tool, not a shop-wide system, so it fits a solo mechanic or a small flat-rate crew best, not a busy multi-bay shop that needs one shared clock.
-Within that scope, every entry ties to a repair-order number, it flags duplicate ROs, and it handles dual rate structures, so a tech doing both restoration and general labor gets paid right on each.
+ACCTimeTracker is made for automotive shops that pay on book time, and it tracks flat-rate versus flag hours natively, unlike any general clock.
+One thing to know up front: It's a per-tech logging tool, not a shop-wide system, so it's best for a solo mechanic or a small flat-rate crew, not a busy multi-bay shop that needs a shared clock.
+Within that scope, every entry ties to a repair-order number.
+It flags duplicate ROs and handles dual-rate structures, so a tech doing both restoration and general labor gets paid properly for each.

 It fits a body shop, a restoration shop, or a budget-minded independent that's tired of doing flag math on a spreadsheet.
 A tech installs the app on a phone, logs each job against its RO, and the running totals show pace toward payroll all week.
-Be clear-eyed about the limits, though: data lives on each device, there's no shared kiosk, and payroll goes out by email or CSV export rather than a direct connection.
-One more thing, the homepage sells a $4.99 Pro tier while the site's own terms still call it completely free, so confirm current pricing before you commit.
+Be clear-eyed about the limits, though: Data lives on each device, there's no shared kiosk, and payroll goes out by email or CSV export rather than a direct connection.
+One more thing: The homepage lists a $4.99 Pro tier, while the site's terms still say it's completely free.
+Confirm current pricing before you commit.

 Key Features